OPTIONS IN SELECTING THE TAX STATUS OF DELAWARE LLCS

 Note that electing S-Corp taxation imposes significant restrictions on the ownership and operations of an LLC.
 For example, in order to qualify for S-Corp taxation, an LLC must (1) (a) have no more than 100 beneficial owners, (b) all of whom must be natural persons (no entities, save for certain trusts and estates), (c) that are U.S. persons (no non-US members), and (2) issue only one class of membership interests.
 These requirements are very restrictive and limit the size and investor base of the LLC significantly.

-An LLC with only a single member is automatically classified as a “disregarded entity” by the U.S. Internal Revenue Service, unless it elects C-Corp or S-Corp taxation.
+Unlike Partnership taxation, an LLC with only a single member is automatically classified as a “disregarded entity” by the U.S. Internal Revenue Service, unless it elects C-Corp or S-Corp taxation.
 As a disregarded entity, for purposes of taxation, the LLC is ignored (and does not prepare or file a tax return) and LLC items of gain and loss are treated as those of the sole member directly.
 Any income must be claimed on the single member’s tax return as self-employment earnings.

 It is important to note that Harvard Business Services is not an accounting firm or a law firm, and cannot provide accounting, tax, or related legal advice.
 Nothing herein is, or should be taken as, such advice, and we recommend that a reader speak with an accountant or other tax professional for more information, particularly as it relates to the tax election and status that may suit the reader’s, and his or her business entity’s, needs, goals, and tax circumstances.